uf-mil/mil/Implementation-Plans.md

         * [ ] Alarm for bus undervoltage
         * [ ] Alarm for thruster temperature
     * [ ] Implement simulated integration tests for all systems
+    * [ ] Add an install_dependencies.sh file to the repo, and make SemaphoreCI automatically run it